Novella Showcase is now open for submissions. After a lengthy hiatus, we have returned and look forward to making this bigger than before.

 Note: PLEASE READ CAREFULLY BEFORE SUBMITTING YOUR FILM.
 Your film must be Downloadable.
 We are looking for one thing in any film submitted.
 WE MUST BE ABLE TO EASILY DOWNLOAD YOUR SUBMITTED FILM.
 If your film is not downloadable, it WILL BE rejected.

 Working with the volume of film submissions we receive, if your film is not downloadable, it will not be considered nor accepted.
 This is the only reason we need to reject a film.
-Over 60% of submitted films are rejected for this reason alone.
+Having run this for three seasons, we found that a full 60% of submitted films are rejected for this reason alone.

 Your film, for whatever purpose may be password protected. it may be unlisted or unpublished.
 But keep this in mind, if you submit your film, you are giving us permission to add it to our scheduled television programming.